edsu/aotycmp/README.rst

 * aoty.json - the full dump af AOTY scraped data
 * aoty-dedupe.json - the albums aggregated together
 * aoty-cmp.json - the results of looking up albums at rdio and spotify
+* aoty-cmp.csv - results suitable for import to a spreadsheet

 The steps for reproducing the results stored in aoty-cmp.json are to: